IABTechLab/uid2docs/docs/sharing/sharing-tokenized-from-data-pixel.md

    1. Enables the DSP with sharing permission via the UID2 Portal.

-   2. Encrypts the raw UID2s into UID2 tokens, or directly generates UID2 tokens from the [DII](../ref-info/glossary-uid.md#gl-dii) provided by the user using the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) endpoint.
+   2. Directly generates UID2 tokens from the [DII](../ref-info/glossary-uid.md#gl-dii) provided by the user using the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) endpoint or one of the SDKs that support generating a UID2 token from DII.

+      For a summary of options, see [SDK Functionality](../sdks/summary-sdks.md#sdk-functionality).
+We recommend using the [Client-Side Integration Guide for JavaScript](../guides/publisher-client-side.md).

    3. Sends the UID2 tokens securely to the DSP (receiver).